 This feature requires xcarchives with linkmaps included in the upload.

 Order files control how your code is arranged in the final app binary.
 By default functions declared in the same file are grouped together, but with a carefully designed order file you can organize code by the way it's used at runtime.
 When functions are grouped together they can be read from the phones flash memory faster, decreasing the time to run your code.
-Emerge creates an order file tailored for reduced app launch time, results vary app to app, but aim to reduce launch time by 5-10%.
+Each line in an order file is a "symbol" which is the smallest unit the linker can re-arrange.
+Emerge creates an order files with symbols optimized to reduce tha amout of the binary read from disk on app launch.

 An order file is generated for every build that contains the